craft-snippets/craft-javascript-helpers/README.md

 ### Twig variables

-* `craft.jsHelpers.getMessages()` - returns all static message translations as Twig array.
-By default it returns them for current sites locale, but you can pass specific locale code as paramater to overwrite it.
+* `craft.jsHelpers.getMessages('locale_code')` - returns all static message translations as Twig array.
+By default it returns them for current sites locale, but you can pass specific locale code as optional paramater to overwrite it.

 * `craft.jsHelpers.outputMessages('array_name', 'locale_code')` - outputs static message translations into Template as Javascript array.
 First parameter specifies Javascript array name.
-By default static message translations are returned for current sites locale, but you can pass specific locale code as second paramater to overwrite it.
+By default static message translations are returned for current sites locale, but you can pass specific locale code as optional second paramater to overwrite it.

 ### Twig filters